elicia4/linux_notes/commands/sudo.md

 access to sudo by copying the `%sudo ...` line and changing the name from `sudo` to something else.

-What to the `ALL`'s mean?
+What do the `ALL`'s mean?
 The first `ALL` refers to the host/server that you are allowed to execute the commands on.
 The `ALL`'s in parentheses pertain to the users that have access to execute commands, by default `sudo` impersonates `root`.
 The first `ALL` refers to the user you're allowed to impersonate, the